muquit/go-xbuild-go/docs/README.md

 Download pre-compiled binaries from [Releases](https://github.com/muquit/go-xbuild-go/releases) page

-* Download `platforms.txt` file.
-It must be copied to your pojrect's root
+* `platforms.txt` file must be copied to your pojrect's root
 * You can create it with `go tool dist list` if you want and comment out platforms yo do not want